 Copal is the name given to the aromatic resin derived from the sap or “blood” of certain trees from the Torchwood family that hardens when in contact with the air.
-A process of tree selection is done by “copaleros” or experts on discriminating whether the tree is robust and healthy enough for it to “flow well” for the season.
-Traditionally, cuts are done on the bark of the copal tree and a maguey stalk is placed underneath to receive the resin that will turn into the aromatic copal.
+A process of tree selection is done by “copaleros” or experts on discriminating whether the tree is robust and healthy enough for it to flow well throughout the harvesting season.
+Traditionally, cuts are done on the bark of the copal tree and a maguey stalk is placed underneath to receive the resin that will turn into the aromatic, sacred incense.

 Copal, when burned, produces a white smoke that Native Mesoamericans associate with Iztacteteo or “White Gods.”
 These gods, in turn, are believed to aid in the communication between humans and the Great Mystery.
 The column of white smoke created by copal burning represents the cosmic axis out of which the universe and all its creatures emerged and acts as the connecting thread between the worlds, between heaven and earth.
 The burning of copal calls upon the wisdom of the heart of all things and symbolizes the Mysterious center ever pulsating toward greater consciousness and connection.

 Copal was also associated to the god Tlaloc (“He who Makes Things Grow”) and the goddess Chalchiuhtlicue (“She of the Jade Skirt”) both rulers of water and associated with fertility and creation.
 Small copal figurines representing these deities have been found in the ancient city of Tenochtitlan.
 Copal as an offering is related to the activation of the waters of life and the processes of creation that allow us to further explore the Great Mystery of existence.
 The primordial waters within us are acknowledged and honored by copal burning.